 Use the following procedure to modify an existing task sequence

 In the Configuration Manager console, go to the Software Library workspace, expand Operating Systems, and then select the Task Sequences node.

 In the Task Sequence list, select the task sequence that you want to edit.

-When You will edit the Task Sequence, It will looks horrible with the number of default added steps.
+When You will edit the Task Sequence, It will look horrible with the number of default added steps.

-You can add custom Task Sequence Variable steps to proceed for Domain Join Process, Build Type selection during deployment.
+You can add custom Task Sequence Variable steps to proceed with Domain Join Process, and Build Type selection during deployment.

 Phase Of The Deployment Process

 The Task Sequencer uses these phases to determine which tasks must be completed.

 Identifies that the target computer is capable of running the scripts necessary to complete the deployment process.